DangelTheMangel/P2-semester-project/README.md

 Android:
 Tap a menu option to read it out loud
 Double tap the option to select it

+Controls are different depending on whether "Swipe movement" or "Tilted movement"  is selected on the menu.
+A better name for "Tilted movement" would be "Motion Gestures"

+Swipe:
 Swipe up to move forward
 Swipe left or right to turn 90 degrees left or right respectively Shake the device to block arrows

+Motion Gestures:
+Tilt device downwards to move forward.
+Tilt device left or right to turn 90 degrees left or right respectively.
+Shake the device to block arrows.

 In the game you will be traversing three levels of a dungeon.
 The goal is to get to the end and exit through a door.
 Stepping on a trap fires an arrow towards you, which you must block.